2007 bomb plot in Copenhagen: Trial

 The Danish court in Glostrup convicted Khürshid and Tokhi of attempted terrorism and sentenced them to twelve and seven years in prison, respectively, in October 2008.
 Khürshid was considered the ringleader, resulting in his higher sentence.
 The court said during sentencing that Tokhi, who only had a Danish residence permit (Khürshid is a Danish citizen), would be expelled after serving his sentence.

 During the trial, prosecutors said Khürshid had links to Al Qaeda.
 During searches of his home in Denmark, police found a handwritten bomb-making manual written by Khürshid while at the pro-Taliban Lal Masjid, the so-called Red Mosque in Islamabad during the winter and spring of 2007.
 Khürshid admitted he later went to the Taliban-controlled Waziristan region, but denies receiving any military training there.
 Khürshid and Tokhi pleaded innocent saying that the explosives were to be used for fireworks.

 It was not clear whether Khürshid and Tokhi were preparing an attack in Denmark or abroad.

 On Friday June 26, 2009, the Østre Landsret upheld the convictions of both Khürshid and Tohki.

 Deportation

 As Tokhi was an Afghan citizen, he was deported home to Afghanistan after serving his sentence.
-Tokhi commentedf from Kabul that "the prison in Denmark was luxury comparing to being here alone".
+Tokhi commented from Kabul that "the prison in Denmark was luxury comparing to being here alone".